turquoiseowl/i18n/README.md

 Thus you can write your app without worrying about the language tag in the URL.

 The default URL Localization scheme (Scheme1) will show the language tag in the URL always; an alternative scheme, Scheme2, will show the language tag only if it is not the default.
-Alternatively, URL localization can be disabled by setting `i18n.LocalizedApplication.Current.EarlyUrlLocalizerService = null` in `Application_Start`.

 #### Exclude URLs from being localized